 A simple example:

 I’ve been watching tennis for many years.
-When I used software for value betting, I also followed the matched, because I was too curious about how the results are changing.
+When I used software for value betting, I also followed the matches, because I was too curious about how the results are changing.

 I noticed many times that one of the players seemed influenced by feelings, tiredness, or weather conditions.
 If you can spot a minor injury in time, you can place a bet on the next game result.